orsonteodoro/oiledmachine-overlay/SECURITY.md

 Ask this prompt to the AI for the answer:

-"How do I configure gentoo emerge to use an AppArmor profile to block credentials against a supply chain attack using a credentals blacklist in /etc/apparmor.d/abstractions/credentials?"
+"How do I configure Gentoo emerge to use an AppArmor profile to block credentials against a supply chain attack using a credentals blacklist in /etc/apparmor.d/abstractions/credentials?"